JELCRAWFORD/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 The Intel Edison system comes with a very limited Operating System.
 It's best to replace this with a custom version of Debian, so that the config is as-close to the Raspberry Pi as possible.
 This fits best with OpenAPS, and it also means you have the latest security and stability patches.
 (These setup instructions were pulled from the mmeowlink wiki; if you're an advanced user and want/need to use Ubilinux instead of the recommended Jubilinux, [go here](https://github.com/oskarpearson/mmeowlink/wiki/Prepare-the-Edison-for-OpenAPS).)
 The setup instructions also are going to assume you're using the Explorer Board that has a built in radio stick.
 If you're using any other base board and/or any other radio sticks (TI, ERF, Rileylink, etc.), check out [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for support of those hardware options.

 ## Helpful notes before you get started
 Your Explorer Board has 2 micro USB connectors, they both provide power.
-On the community developed Edison Explorer Board the port labeled OTG is for flashing, and the one labeled UART provides console login.
-You must connect both ports to your computer to complete the flash process.
+On the community developed Edison Explorer Board the port labeled OTG is for flashing, and the one labeled UART provides console login. *Important - You must connect both ports to your computer to complete the flash process.

 You must use a DATA micro USB to USB cable.
 How do you know if your cable is for data?
 One good way is to plug the cable into your computer USB port and the explorer board OTG port.
 If your folder/window explorer shows Edison as a drive then the cable supports data.

+Reminder:  there is a list of helpful commands you will need to be familiar with and prepared to use in your terminal window during this set up - find these in the first section of these documents - titled "Before You Get Started".

 ## Prerequisites